edithatogo/microcosting_healthservices/README.md

 subacute and outpatient activity along with HAC and AHR adjustment logic.
 A lightweight command line interface is available via the `funding-calculator` script.

-Historical SAS calculators from IHACPA are stored under `archive/sas/<year>_SAS_NWAU_calculator`.
+Historical SAS calculators from IHACPA should be extracted to `archive/sas/<YEAR>` (for example `archive/sas/2023`).
 Each folder contains the original SAS programs and data tables for that pricing year.

 ## Installation